boolean-uk/cs-complexity/README.md

 ## Time Complexity

-Time Complexity is when we analyse the performace of an algorithm according to it's input, below is an image of the types of curves we will take a look at.
+Time Complexity is when we analyse the **time** it takes to run an algorithm according to it's input, below is an image of the types of curves we will take a look at.

 The `O(2ⁿ)` algorithm is the least efficient.